James Kirk diploma mills: History

 The school was shut down after a July 1996 raid by the FBI, U.S. postal inspectors, and the Internal Revenue Service.
 According to John Bear, the U.S. Attorney wrote to every person in the LaSalle files, officially informing them that LaSalle was nothing more than a diploma mill.
 All were advised that funds were available for refunds, providing they turned in their diploma(s).
 Many didn't, presumably so they could continue to parlay their degrees for more money in the marketplace, with impunity (they could always claim ignorance, later).
 The FBI report stated that LaSalle had only one faculty member serving 15,000 students (and her only degree was a Bachelor's from LaSalle).
 Furthermore, the back of the student application forms contained a disclaimer advising students that their signatures simply made them Ministers of Kirk's World Christian Church, and that any degrees they might get would merely be religious degrees, regardless of the subject.

 Kirk was charged with 18 criminal counts, including mail fraud, tax violations, and other crimes.
 At the time of his arrest, the operation was discovered to have more than $35 million in bank deposits, current cash deposits of $10 million, and other assets.
 Ultimately Kirk entered a plea agreement in which he was sentenced to five years in federal prison and was ordered not to operate any more schools.
 Kirk did, in fact, serve five years for all charges relating to these diploma mills.
 After he went to prison his wife, Natalie Handy, opened Edison University, an unaccredited distance education institution operated from a rented mail box at a Mail Boxes Etc. in Honolulu.
 Edison later used the name Acton University.

 In 1997, World Christian Church sued Kirk and Handy for one million dollars.

 Handy later operated Novus University School of Law (registered in Marshall Islands) from Palmdale, California.
 The school is not accredited by the American Bar Association and its degrees are invalid in California and Oregon.

 LaSalle University after Kirk's imprisonment

 According to John Bear, in 1997 LaSalle University was sold to new owners who operated it as a legitimate operation until January 1999 (however, during this period some students were still doing work for the old LaSalle programs).
 It continued to operate under the LaSalle name from January 1999 until October 2000, during which time all academic work was intended to meet accepted academic standards.

 Beginning in October 2000 and continuing until its final closure in the summer of 2002 it used the name Orion College.
-Pat Brister, a leader of the national and Louisiana Republican Party, served as chief executive officer and chairman of the trustees of Orion College.
+Pat Brister, a leader of the national and Louisiana Republican Party, was chief executive officer and chairman of the trustees of Orion College.